Looking for sources of lean vegan protein? Read our guide to the best high-protein, low-fat vegan foods to add to your diet.

 Tofu

-There are so many great things about tofu and it’s one of our favourite high-protein, low-fat vegan foods.
+There are so many things to love about tofu and it’s one of our favourite high-protein vegan foods.
 Its unique texture and properties make it ideal for creating meat and fish alternatives and it also absorbs flavour well, meaning you can really get creative if you want to.
+Other soya products like edamame beans and soya milk will also give your meals a protein boost.

-Tofu has 8.5 grams of protein and 0.8 grams of fat per 100 grams, making it a great vegan protein source for athletes and fitness enthusiasts.
-It’s also a complete protein source.
+The nutritional profile can vary from brand to brand, so it’s worth checking the label (for example, The Tofoo Co.’s Naked Tofu has 16.5 grams of protein and 7.8 grams of fat per 100 grams).
+Tofu is a fantastic vegan protein source for athletes and fitness enthusiasts.

 When it comes to cooking with tofu, the options are endless.
 Enjoy it in salads and buddha bowls, stir fries, wraps and so much more.
 You can even scramble it for your breakfast as an alternative to scrambled egg.